 Late last year I published a few Jest presets to simplify adding automated testing to your SharePoint Framework (SPFx) projects.
 These are complete with example tests including testing the rendering of components, testing async functions using promises or callbacks and even simulating user events.
 You can learn more about the presets in the original post, Enable Jest testing of SharePoint Framework Projects in One Simple Step.
-In this post, I want to share some updates on the presets that have been published.
+In this post, I want to share some updates to the presets that have been published.

 If you aren’t familiar with the presets, let me quickly recap the WHAT, WHY & HOW questions…

 Arguably, the hardest thing about adding automated testing to your SPFx projects is installing & configuring the necessary tools.
 Once that’s done, writing the tests isn’t that bad.
-Sure, there are some APIs you need to learn, but once a project is set up, you’re good to go.
+Sure, there are some APIs you need to learn, but once a project is setup, you’re good to go.
 The challenge with SPFx projects & using Jest as your testing tool of choice, as I explain in the blog post mentioned above, is that there are a bunch of tools and configuration you need to get just right for it to work.

 This is further complicated as there are different configurations you need to address.
 Maybe you’re just using no web framework, or maybe you’re using React.
 But if you’re using React, maybe you’re in SharePoint Online where today we can use React v16, or maybe you’re in SharePoint on-premises (2016 / 2019) where you’re stuck with React v15.
 All three scenarios require different configurations.

 Thankfully Jest supports a concept of presets.
-By installing a single NPM package in your SPFx project, all the tools, necessary versions & configurations are all set up for you.
+By installing a single NPM package in your SPFx project, all the tools, necessary versions & configurations are all setup for you.
 Which one are you interested in?
 Here are my three presets:

 This month I’ve made a few updates to all three presets based on some reports & research from the community.
 It’s great to see people using these presets and getting value from them!
 Thanks to Vincent & @fguicc for identifying and helping with the solution to a few problems.